glouwa/d3-hypertree/readme.md

 ## Usage

-To begin a minimal example of creating a hypertree component is simple.
+This first snippet shows the minimal configuration for creating a hypertree component.
 Only parent DOM element and data source, in this case a file in d3 JSON format is sufficient.
+You can also use `d3-hierarchy` object as data source, as show in the comments.

 ```typescript
 new hyt.Hypertree(